-Think about it this way: free trials get you in the door, autoship programs ensure you’ll be continuously billed, and the icing on the cake is poor customer service, which is what greases the wheels and keeps the whole process moving.
+Think about it this way: free trials get you in the door, autoship programs ensure you’ll be continuously billed, and the icing on the cake is poor customer service, which makes getting a refund and stopping an automatic payment extremely difficult.

-After all, once you’re dissatisfied enough with a product to go to the hassle of requesting a refund, the last line of defense rests with customer service.
+After all, once you’re dissatisfied enough with a product to go through the hassle of requesting a refund, the last line of defense rests with this poor customer service.

 And for companies that use underhanded tactics to make money (versus providing useful, high-quality products), this will be their strongest defense yet—so it’s up to you to play smart offense.

-With this in mind, what can you expect when you contact customer service?
+With this in mind, what can you expect when you encounter such customer service?